-

 High School Mathematics

 The SHSID High School Mathematics Group has about 30 teachers.
-More than 80% of the teachers have a master’s degree, five have their PhDs, and many teachers have overseas experience.
+More than 90% of the teachers have a master’s degree or above, seven have their PHDs, and many teachers have overseas experience.
 Guided by modern and international ideologies, we have set various courses with different levels and extracurricular clubs to satisfy different requirements and fully develop the abilities of each student.
 At the standard level, students build a solid foundation; at S+ level, they appreciate the applications of Mathematics; and at the honors level, they develop logical and rigorous thinking.
-Motivated students who want to explore more could try the hybrid learning model, developing their intelligence, independence and innovation.
+Motivated students who want to explore more could try H+ level, developing their intelligence, independence and innovation.
 Those who have shown persistence and a keen interest can further challenge themselves in our A-level, AP, and IB courses, as well as in various math competitions.
 The SHSID High School Mathematics Group consistently achieves amazing results on the IB, AP and other exams, as well as in various math competitions.

 1.Guiding Ideologies